bbrfkr/dynamis-keyboard/README.md

 ## flash firmware
 "dynamis" supports [qmk](https://github.com/qmk/qmk_firmware/tree/master/keyboards/bbrfkr/dynamis).
 Therefore, you can flash firmware by using [qmk toolbox](https://github.com/qmk/qmk_toolbox).

-You can download the firmware for this keyboard from [here](https://www.caniusevia.com/docs/download_firmware).
+You can download the firmware for this keyboard from [here](https://github.com/bbrfkr/dynamis-keyboard/releases).

 ## remap keymap
 "dynamis" supports [via](https://www.caniusevia.com/).
 Therefore, it is recommended that you remap keymap through via.
+You can download the via definition from [here](https://github.com/bbrfkr/dynamis-keyboard/releases).

 Moreover, "dynamis" is registered in [remap](https://remap-keys.app/catalog/stOy3bAlBUlsGzHCaDIQ).
 From this, you can remap keymap through web browser.